 Let’s take your average SaaS business as an example.
 Here’s how a funnel may look for them:

 Do people have to use the product before paying?
 They don’t, but it’s a good idea to track it so you can see if it’s a roadblock.

 For example, if you are losing a lot of conversions after the trial stage, you might need to update your onboarding process so people understand how to use the tool or even adjust the top of your funnel so you aren’t attracting people outside of your target audience.

 A Real-Life Marketing Funnel Example

 Let’s look at a funnel process for a retail store and see the corresponding steps in an e-commerce store.
 We’ll be tracking a purchase funnel.

-The e-commerce store has the fortune of being able to see a funnel because they can track clicks, time on page, and other metrics.
+The e-commerce store has the fortune of being able to see a funnel because it can track clicks, time on page, and other metrics.
 Their marketing would look something like this:

 Okay, so now we have an understanding of what a funnel is and why it helps.
 Let’s take a look at a product that offers funnels – Google Analytics.